 Keep your store up to date: As with any eCommerce store, it is important to keep your headless Shopify store up to date with the latest features, security updates, and performance improvements.
 This may involve updating your frontend framework, connecting to new APIs, or integrating with new tools.

 Examples of headless commerce

 In this experience, we worked closely with Varcroft & Bianco's tech team to create a seamless integration between their 3D product configurator and Shopify.
 We designed the UI with Figma and built it in React.

-Users are able to design their own drawer inserts in the progressive web app and order it directly with Shopify, which has been integrated into the app through the Shopify API.
+Users can design their own drawer inserts in the progressive web app and order them directly with Shopify, which has been integrated into the app through the Shopify API.